21 proven tools for your 2023 marketing tech stack [Recommended by market experts]

 HubSpot is a veteran of the martech stack front for businesses of all sizes.
 It can do everything: the service is a Marketing Hub, Sales Hub, Service Hub, and CMS Hub.
 But which offers are specifically designed to engage the leads?

-Why it’s useful: HubSpot is an all-in-one CRM platform that includes Support, Marketing, and Sales tools.
+Why it’s useful: HubSpot is an all-in-one CRM platform with support, Marketing, and Sales tools.
 You’ll find everything to automate your business processes.
 The biggest advantage is that all the tools are under one roof.
-So if you’d like to use not only support features but also marketing or sales, it would be easy to start doing it.
+So if you’d like to use support features and marketing or sales, it would be easy to start doing it.

-Price: $890 per month (10% discount if paid annually).
+Price: $890 monthly.
 It includes tools for managing social media, A/B testing, custom reporting, and website traffic analytics.

 Alternative: Pipedrive, Hoovers, Dashly.